 Both Lipkin and Salzberger are considering entering politics.
 “If I was running the country and had to talk with the opposition,” Lipkin told me enthusiastically, “I’d love the opposition to be Nadav, because he’s such a great guy.”
 It’s not just the two of them, he said; he knows many young people who are excited to work together to come up with solutions for Israel’s problems.
 “We may be on completely different sides ideologically, but we can speak with each other and work with each other,” he said.
 “I’m extremely optimistic about that.”

 After talking with Lipkin and Salzberger, I could see that it’s not true that they don’t agree on anything.
 True, they do have competing economic visions, they don’t see eye to eye on judicial reform and they prefer different candidates for the American presidency come November.
 But neither is an extremist and both want a democratic Jewish state to survive.
 Salzberger wants a secular government and Lipkin, as a libertarian, has no problem with ending the Orthodox rabbinate’s control over marriage and domestic issues.
-Lipkin would like the ultra-Orthodox to be drafted into the IDF; Salzberger thinks it wiser that they perform public service in education, agriculture or the like so that their presence won’t suppress women’s leadership in the military.
+Lipkin would like the ultra-Orthodox to be drafted into the IDF; Salzberger thinks that they could also perform public service in education, agriculture or the like so that their presence doesn’t suppress women’s leadership in the military.
 Both men believe Benjamin Netanyhau should cede power so that new leaders can emerge.
-And while Lipkin believes that Judea and Samaria belong to the Jews, both he and Salzberger agree that in the long run, a two-state solution is the only way to protect Israel’s democracy and Jewish identity.
+And while Lipkin believes that Judea and Samaria belong to the Jews, he agrees with Salzberger that a two-state solution could, in theory, protect Israel’s democracy and Jewish identity, although, given the nature of the conflict, would not guarantee Israel’s security.

 Neither Salzberger nor Lipkin has formally entered the political fray, and I don’t mean to equate either young man with complex historical figures.
 But for now I find hope in the fact that the two of them, like Jabotinsky and Ben-Gurion in the 1930s, have more in common than separates them, and are willing to come together to build an Israel for the future.